Wailea, Hawaii: Resorts

 Wailea Resort is a 1500 acre, master-planned resort located on Maui's sunny, southern leeward coast.
-Its development is guided by two important documents: a master plan that allegedly ensures low density and good community planning, and the Wailea Community Association's design guidelines which claim to preserve Maui's island environment in all new building projects.
+Its development is guided by two important documents: a master plan that ostensibly ensures low density and good community planning, and the Wailea Community Association's design guidelines which claim to preserve Maui's island environment in all new building projects.
 Both documents are administered by the Wailea Community Association, which has long combined professional management (since 1984) and volunteer owner control of the Board of Directors (since 1999) to effectively manage the community in a customer service manner for all stakeholders: residents, hotels, commercial owners, and tourists.
 Wailea was named one of the country's 99 Best Recreational & Residential Private Communities in America.
 Many of Wailea's single-family and condominium complexes offer gated entryways for enhanced security and privacy.
 Utilities are buried underground, and roadways are landscaped.
 Nearby are Wailea's many amenities, including restaurants, championship golf courses, tennis facilities, shopping, and beaches.